Learn How to Code in 2021 with These Free Online Classes

-PHP Courses and Tutorials
+Learn PHP for Free Online with These Courses and Tutorials

 If you’ve gotten this far down the list, you’ve noticed that every coding language has at least one or two tutorial sites totally dedicated to learning it.
 PHP is no different, and learn-php.org is no joke!

 When you’re learning a new skill, a support system is key.
 And what’s more supportive than a buddy??
 In this case, a PHPBuddy!

 PHP is a developer’s friend, particularly if you are working with WordPress and WordPress plugins, so add it to your own developer toolkit by checking out the tutorials on developPHP.com.

 88. PHP The Right Way

 So there’s two ways you can learn PHP: the right way, or the wrong way.
 Um, I’m guessing you want to learn it the right way, though?
 Right?
 Then head over to PHP The Right Way for their free tutorials.